Professor in the Computer Science department at École Polytechnique - Paris, France

 - Computer Science

-Landing a job at an engineering school in France comes with its own challenges, even for a recent graduate with a fire in his belly.
+Landing a job at an engineering school in France comes with its own challenges, even for an ambitious graduate with a fire in his belly.

-To secure the position, Jesse not only needed to learn the language but needed an additional ‘habilitation degree’ - the highest university degree on offer in Europe and not available in English-speaking countries that allows recipients to supervise PhD students and apply for academic positions the equivalent of Professor.
+To secure the position, Jesse not only needed to learn French but needed an additional ‘habilitation degree’ - the highest university degree on offer in Europe.

-It also required a PhD from a reputable research group and additional experience in the form of postdoctoral studies - both of which Jesse achieved thanks to his studies at the University of Waikato and five years travelling Madrid, Spain and Helsinki, Finland following his PhD.
+It also required a PhD from a reputable research group which Jesse achieved thanks to his studies at the University of Waikato.

-“Having got my PhD in an excellent research group as the Machine Learning Group at Waikato helped enormously,” Jesse says.
+“Having got my PhD in the Machine Learning Group at Waikato helped enormously,” Jesse says.

 Having already taken up computer programming as a hobby during his year off, enrolling at the University seemed like an obvious option for Jesse.